bweatherson/demons/latest-export.md

 \end{tikzpicture}
 ```

 That would be enough to specify a game, but decision theorists typically want something more.
-If Demon predicts Chooser will play $D$, then Demon will clearly play $C$.
-But what will happen if Demon predicts Chooser will play $U$?
-In that case, Chooser will get payout 1 from either $A$ or $B$, and all we've been told is that Demon maximises expected utility.
+If Demon predicts Chooser will play D, then Demon will clearly play C. But what will happen if Demon predicts Chooser will play U?
+In that case, Chooser will get payout 1 from either A or B, and all we've been told is that Demon maximises expected utility.
 So let's add one specification to the game.
-If Demon predicts that Chooser will play $U$, they will play $B$ with probability $p$, and $A$ with probability $1-p$.
+If Demon predicts that Chooser will play U, they will play B with probability $p$, and A with probability $1-p$.

 Note that this suggests Demon might not be ideally rational.
-From Demon's perspective, $A$ weakly dominates $B$.
-But they have some probability of choosing $B$.
-If one thinks that ideal rationality requires eschewing weakly dominated options, this means Demon is not ideally rational.
+From Demon's perspective, A weakly dominates B. But they have some probability of choosing B. If one thinks that ideal rationality requires eschewing weakly dominated options, this means Demon is not ideally rational.
 It was, however, never part of the story that Demon is ideal; just that they are a utility maximiser.
-And they can be, even if they choose $B$.
+And they can be, even if they choose B.

-**Problem 4** is just like Problem 3, except Chooser must select before being told whether Demon has adopted the exit strategy of $A$.
-Imagine, to make it vivid, that the game-master is impatiently waiting for Demon's selection, but Demon is stuck in their room, taking their time.
+**Problem 4** is just like Problem 3, except Chooser must select before being told whether Demon has adopted the exit strategy of A. Imagine, to make it vivid, that the game-master is impatiently waiting for Demon's selection, but Demon is stuck in their room, taking their time.
 Chooser has to run, so the game-master says that Chooser should write their move in an envelope.
-If Demon chooses $A$, the envelope will be burned, since it doesn't matter .
-If Demon chooses $B$ or $C$, the envelope will be opened and what's written in it will be Chooser's move.
-Because Chooser doesn't know which move Demon has made, the tree looks a little different.
+If Demon chooses A, the envelope will be burned, since it doesn't matter .
+If Demon chooses B or C, the envelope will be opened and what's written in it will be Chooser's move.
+Because Chooser doesn't know which move Demon has made, the tree (shown in figure \@ref(fig:abc-v4)) looks a little different.

 ```{tikz, abc-v4, fig.cap = "Problem 4 (tree version).", fig.ext = 'png', cache=TRUE, fig.width = 6, fig.height = 6, fig.align="center"}
 \usetikzlibrary{calc}